Orbán to host populist VIPs ahead of election

 And which became an embarrassment to EU values on the world stage.

-A survey in January saw Orbán's Fidesz party just four points ahead of Márki-Zay's United for Hungary bloc.
+A survey in January saw Orbán's Fidesz party only four points ahead of Márki-Zay's United for Hungary bloc.

-Meanwhile, the far-right congress in March was just one of the US conservatives' endorsements of Orbán's rule.
+Meanwhile, the far-right congress in March was just one of US conservatives' endorsements of Orbán's rule.

-US broadcaster Fox News also sent its top anchor, Tucker Carlson, to Budapest for a show, aired on Wednesday, in which Orbán spoke of how George Soros, a Jewish US philanthropist, had a "secret grip" on Hungary and the media.
+US broadcaster Fox News sent its top anchor, Tucker Carlson, to Budapest for a show, aired on Wednesday, in which Orbán spoke of how George Soros, a Jewish US philanthropist, had a "secret grip" on Hungary and the media.

-The antisemitic propaganda meme is one of the oldest ones in Orbán's repertoire.
+The antisemitic propaganda meme is one of the oldest in Orbán's repertoire.

 And the far-right former US president, Donald Trump, threw his weight behind Orbán in January.